waimea-jlerch/200DTD-assesment/docs/Development.md

 after:![Alt text](images/update6-6.png)

- - But I'm encountering a little problem with the back button. like when student have succesfully sign-up and click on the back button it takes them back to the sign-up form which creates an awkward flow of usage.
+ - But I'm encountering a little problem with the back button when using 'history.back()'.
+For instance when student have succesfully sign-up and click on the back button it takes them back to the sign-up form which creates an awkward flow of usage.

 discussions about '_date' data
 >I want you to add a event date into the database so that people can easily see when does the event will be taking place.